Nobody Else but You (film)

 Nobody Else but You (Poupoupidou) is a 2011 French comedy crime mystery film, written and directed by Gérald Hustache-Mathieu.
-It stars Jean-Paul Rouve as a bestselling crime novelist who is desperately looking for a new story hones his focus on the apparent suicide of a small-town woman, a local celebrity, whose life mirrors that of Marilyn Monroe, played by Sophie Quinton.
+It stars Jean-Paul Rouve as a bestselling crime novelist who is desperately looking for a new story and hones his focus on the apparent suicide of a small-town woman, a local celebrity, whose life mirrors that of Marilyn Monroe, played by Sophie Quinton.

-The film was shot on 35 mm film stock in Doubs, France, including the church of the village at the center of the story, Mouthe.
-It was released on 12 January 2011 in France, and on 11 May 2012 in United States.
+It was released on 12 January 2011, in France, and on 11 May 2012, in United States.
 It grossed over $43,000 in the US, and received positive reviews from critics, some of whom compared it favorably to Fargo, Twin Peaks and Laura.

-The film's titles (French and English) are references to the song "I Wanna Be Loved by You" which sung by Monroe in the film Some Like It Hot.
+The film's titles (French and English) are references to the song "I Wanna Be Loved by You" sung by Monroe in the film Some Like It Hot.

 Plot

 Traveling to the village of his aunt to hear the reading of her will, David Rousseau, an author of crime novels, investigates the death of a beautiful young woman named Candice, an apparent suicide in Mouthe.
-As he investigates Candice's death, the plot of the movie slowly reveals that it is an allegory of the life and death of Marilyn Monroe.
-Rousseau refuses to believe she has committed suicide.
+As he investigates Candice's death, the plot of the movie reveals more and more similarities to the life and death of Marilyn Monroe.
+Rousseau refuses to believe she committed suicide.
 Teaming up with a local policeman, he seeks to prove that Candice was murdered.